Waking Up the Neighbours: Canadian content controversy

 As Adams co-wrote both the music and the lyrics with Mutt Lange, who is from Zambia, and he did not primarily record the album in Canada, he only fulfilled one of the criteria.
 It was noted that if Adams had written all the lyrics, and Lange all the music (or vice versa), the collaboration would have counted as Canadian content.
 As a result, under CRTC regulations none of the album's songs was considered Canadian content.

 In protest, Adams briefly threatened to boycott Canada's annual Juno Awards, where his album had been almost completely ignored by the awards committee.
 He did end up winning the Entertainer of the Year Award (voted on by the public) and Producer of the Year Award.

-Adams publicly criticised the CRTC policy, calling it "a disgrace, a shame...stupidity".
+Adams publicly criticized the CRTC policy, calling it "a disgrace, a shame...stupidity".
 He continued his attack with:

 "You'd never hear Elton John being declared un-British [...]
 It's time to abolish the CRTC.
 Not everyone agrees."

 As a result of the controversy, in September of that year, the Canadian Radio-television and Telecommunications Commission announced that Canadian content rules would be changed.
 The new regulation allows non-Canadians to contribute up to 50% of the finished content to each of both the music and the lyrics of a recorded piece, and still qualify for Canadian content status—provided the recording artist is Canadian, or the song is recorded in Canada.
 Accordingly, the Adams/Lange songs, and the Adams/Lange/Vallance songs on the album now count as Canadian content, as Jim Vallance is also Canadian.
 However, the Adams/Lange/Kamen co-written "(Everything I Do) I Do It for You" still does not count as Canadian content, as two of the three writers are non-Canadians, and the track was not recorded in Canada.